saeedashraf/engageclients/README.md

 ### C.2.
 Release flow

-#### The release cycle of our products in case we needed to develop a package.
-For instance, other colleagues and data scientists might benefit from our product.
+#### The release cycle of our products in case we needed to develop a package would be as follows.

 ![The package development flow](Assets/release_flow.PNG)

+#### For instance, other colleagues and data scientists could benefit from our product.